How to Make your WordPress Website GDPR Compliant

 8. Firewall installation

-A firewall protects your website against cyber-attacks and hence make the users’ data is secure.
-To achieve this, you can use firewall plugins like Wordfence Security, All In One WP Security & Firewall or any other plugin for that.
+A firewall protects your website against cyber-attacks and hence makes the users’ data is secure.
+To achieve this, you can use firewall plugins like Wordfence Security, All In One WP Security & Firewall, or any other plugin for that.

 9. Robust login system